METEORITENMAX/ROS2_RAFCON_StateMachine/README.md

 ## Usage
+Start `rafcon` via the terminal to load necessary `ros2` environment variables.
 Open the State Machine in `rafcon`.

 Publish a Message to `topic` by:
 ```
 ros2 topic pub /topic std_msgs/msg/String "data: Hello World"
 ```
+ to finish the Subscriber State.